 Babs will be hanging on to this pistol (both use Berettas, albeit different models), so I still don’t have a replacement for the one I took from my unaltered Sand to give to my custom Riddler.
 (If Carly Rae Jepsen can get a sword, Gotham can finally give Corey Michael Smith the question mark cane he & fans have been asking for.
 Then maybe she can get hers back once I customize his cane.
 Dude’s only got two hands, after all.
 If not, I guess Sand could become Planetary’s Jakita Wagner.)
 Barb’s Beretta was painted gold so she can feel like Scaramanga.
 Her champagne flute & bottle are borrowed from Vanessa Kensington because Barbara Queen is a classier alcoholic than Jessica Jones.
 Ordering 1:12 cocktail glasses from China was too rich for my blood.
 She still needs an old-fashioned telephone.

 Although best known as Stabby Babs, she primarily used guns after the first season.
 Blaster Barbie was a nickname that didn’t catch on (much like Barbaric Kean, Keen Babs, & Barbara Mean).
 We didn’t even see her give anyone a little stabby stab with a knife until season four.
 Gotham’s writers know their audience.
 Know what are great?
 Magic knives!
 The embalming knife of King Balashi of Mesopotamia does not appear to be be historically accurate in any form.
+It’s more of a jambiya or khanjar.
 It was forged from the broken handle of a transparent green cocktail sword, spackle, cardboard, & a sliver of plastic toy packaging.
 (Super glue: The only adhesive that bonds exclusively to its nozzle & human flesh!)
 I made a tiny knife!

 I usually hate it when movies & TV adapt a specific comic book character without granting them their definitive traits or deeds.
 Not so with Barbara Kean, mostly because she doesn’t have any.
 Even being Barbara Gordon’s mother is fungible since Post-Crisis continuity made Batgirl Commissioner Gordon’s adopted niece.
 (Batman & Robin severed both from her family tree.)
 She’s a glorified extra in the comics whose name isn’t even consistent.
 (Always remember Tony Gordon, who was obsessed with giving his dad nightly back massages & sacrificed himself saving his sister dressed in skimpy Superman cosplay.)
 Gotham subverts this by making her a real character.